 By: Atul Gawande

 The Checklist Manifesto is a book written by a surgeon on the importance of, well, checklists.
-It really fits the narrative of get things done and delegate effectively for a professional.
+It really fits the narrative of getting things done and delegating effectively for a professional.

 By: Gino Wickman

 Starting a law firm is one thing, but setting up your day-to-day processes is a whole different challenge.
 This book takes you through the practical side of running a business, and gives you the tools to put systems in place that will help you succeed.

 By: Jim Collins

 What makes or breaks a business?
 Jim Collins did intensive research to find out, studying a set of companies that achieved great results and sustained those results for at least 15 years.
 His findings may be helpful for those aiming to grow their law firms.

 This book focuses on a fundamental question: Why are some people and organizations more innovative, influential, and profitable than others?
 Sinek takes a deep dive into why businesses are able to generate greater customer and employee loyalty than others.

 “‘People don’t buy what you do.
 They buy why you do it.’
 This is the single most impactful phrase from that book for my business.” – Michelle N. Ogborne, Ogborne Law PLC